projectawakening/builder-examples/smart-turret/readme.md

 eg: `pnpm deploy:garnet --worldAddress 0xafc8e4fd5eee66590c93feebf526e1aa2e93c6c3`

 Once the deployment is successful, you'll see a screen similar to the one below.
-This process deploys the SSU contract.
+This process deploys the Smart Turret contract.
 ![alt text](../readme-imgs/deploy.png)

 ### Step 1: Setup the environment variables